 This site is run by people with journalistic pedigree.
 We are not amateurs playing at journalism, disrespecting the trade.
 We’ve been there and we’ve done it.

 We have great contacts in the UK and around the world; we know many of the main players and actors in the Ummah.
-However, given that serious journalism require serious money, we also hope that a new generation of young, budding journalists and activists will find a home here.
+However, we also hope that a new generation of young, budding journalists and activists will find a home here.